Ash Trees and the Emerald Ash Borer

 Removal of Street Trees

-As of November 1, 2021, we have about 700 Ash street trees remaining to be removed.
+As of April 1, 2022, we have removed about 815 trees, however about 375 Ash street trees remain to be removed (plus an additional 300 treated trees).

 Reporting of Dead or Dying Street Trees